ForEvolve/forevolve.github.io/_drafts/en/2018-00-00-operation-result.md

 - There is at least one more class to create: the "operation result" class.
 Why?
 Do I really need to answer this?
     > I am not sure this is really a disadvantage, but that's pretty much the only few drawbacks that I was able to think of...

-## Implementation: the Ninja War API
+## Implementation: the Ninja Wars API
 I will continue to follow my 2017 mood: the ninjas!
-This time I will create and use a microservice using ASP.NET Core 2 that will allow consumers to read the list of the other ninja clans relation of a specific clan!
+For this article, I will create a microservice (or tiny API if you prefer) using ASP.NET Core 2.
+The first endpoint will allow consumers to read the list of relationships of a specicific ninja clan.
+I will not go too far into enginerring since I want the focus to be on the "operation result" pattern.

-The status will be called a `WarStatus` and will be as simple as:
+The relationship status of a clan is represented by the `WarStatus` class and will be as simple as:

 ``` csharp
 public class WarStatus